 Organic Dairy Profile

+In 2016 2.56 billion pounds of organic milk products were sold.
+That amount represented 5 percent of all milk products sold that year.
 In the past, organic milk cost considerably more than conventional milk.
-In 2012, the annual average advertised price for organic milk was $3.50 per half gallon compared to $2.22 per half gallon for conventional milk.
+In 2016, the annual average advertised price for organic milk was $3.97 per half gallon compared to $1.88 per half gallon for conventional milk.
 (USDA, AMS)

-More than 2,000 farms in the United States produced organic milk in 2008.
-The largest number of farms were located in Wisconsin (479), followed by New York (316) and Pennsylvania (225).
-Less than 100 organic dairy farms were located in California.
-(2008 Organic Production Survey 2010)
+More than 2,500 farms in the United States produced organic milk in 2016.
+The largest number of farms were located in New York (486), Wisconsin (455), followed by Pennsylvania (303).
+(USDA, AMS)

-During 2011, more than 254,700 dairy cows were certified organic, up from nearly 202,000 in 2008 and nearly 2,300 in 1992.
-The states with the highest number of certified organic dairy cows were (in order): California (57,809), Wisconsin (31,874), New York (28,446) and Texas (24,101).
-(ERS, USDA)
+During 2016, nearly 280,000 dairy cows were certified organic, up from 241,112 dairy cows in 2015.
+The states with the highest number of certified organic dairy cows were (in order): California (50,136), Wisconsin (27,980), Texas (27,948), and New York (26,246).
+(USDA, AMS)

 The cost of production for organic dairies is greater than the cost for standard dairies.
 Organic feed costs more than standard feed, and organic production uses more labor and capital.
 When organic milk brings premium prices, profits are higher for organic dairies.
 Herd size matters to organic costs.
 Estimated total costs drop sharply as herd sizes increase.